anushkasingh16/team06/docs/final.md

 ## Overview

+Text Swap is meant to be a platform that allows students to swap textbooks or buy them from other students.
+The goal of Text Swap is to allow students to stay on budget while also making sure that books are sourced more sustainably by college students.

+The novelty of Text Swap lies in the fact that it is meant to be a college bookstore that tries to incorporate the ideas of borrowing and sharing amongst students.

+It is also built exclusively for students and only allows them to log in and it also allows students to message each other to set up their textswaps.

 ## User Interface

 Our UI is focused on some basic principles of user experience and design, primarily the following: